Cadwaladr: Cadwaladr and the Wars of the Roses

-The Welsh Dragon (Red Dragon) was thereafter referred to as the "Red Dragon of Cadwallader" and used as Henry's personal emblem.
+The Welsh Dragon (Red Dragon) came to be known as the "Red Dragon of Cadwallader" and used as Henry's personal emblem.
 Tudor historian Thomas Gardiner created a genealogical roll that gave Henry's son, Henry VIII, a pedigree showing his descent from Cadwaladr, referred to as "the laste kynge of that blode from whome by trew and lynyall descensse" the Tudors descended.

 Cadwaladr and Cædwalla

 Geoffrey's account of the pilgrimage of Cadwaladr is believed to derive from a confusion between Cadwaladr and his near-contemporary Cædwalla of Wessex (reigned 685 – 688).
 He also conflates Cadwaladr's son Ivor with Cædwalla's successor Ine.
 According to Bede Cædwalla, king of Wessex, renounced his throne and went to Rome in 688 to be baptised by the pope, dying soon afterwards.
 Ine took the throne in 689.